afqueiruga/FractureDB/Readme.md

 # FractureDB

-An synthetic dataset for analysis of fracturing.
+A synthetic dataset for analysis of fracturing.

 Alejandro Queiruga
 Lawrence Berkeley National Lab